 We’re also delighted to have a new stockist in the foodie heart of Bristol.
 Source Food Hall & Cafe is another market based venue, located in the popular St Nicholas Market.
-You’ll be able to buy our dried Winter Chanterelle and award winning Porcini from them, and don’t forget to grab a recipe card while you’re there.
-If you need any more inspiration have a look at our recipe page.
+You’ll be able to buy our dried Winter Chanterelle and award winning Porcini from them, and don’t forget to grab a recipe card with enticing photos by photographer Rob Whitrow while you’re there.
+If you need more inspiration have a look at our recipe page.

 We’ve got three tastings coming up this spring, where you’ll be able to try our ‘trademark’, delicious wild mushroom toasties, and get inspired to cook with wild mushrooms yourselves when you pick up some of our new recipe cards.